ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 A list of group configurations is represented as a document containing the corresponding group-configuration resources in the list.
 Each group-configuration is represented as a link, where the link target is the URI of the group-configuration resource.

 The list can be represented as a Link Format document {{RFC6690}} or a CoRAL document {{I-D.ietf-core-coral}}.

+In the former case, the link to each group-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "ace.osc.gconf" defined in {{iana-rt}} of this specification.

 In the latter case, the CoRAL document contains the group-configuration resources in the list as top-level elements.
-In particular, the link to each group-configuration resource has http://coreapps.org/ace.oscore.gm#item as relation type.
+In particular, the link to each group-configuration resource has http://coreapps.org/ace.osc.gm#item as relation type.

 ## Interactions ## {#interactions}